Maps4HTML/web-map-doc/docs/api/geojson-api.md

 ## Introduction

-The **GeoJSON API** is provided as a library which can be added to any document as long as it preceded by the mampl-viewer module, i.e.
+The **GeoJSON API** is provided as a library which can be added to any document as long as it is preceded by the mampl-viewer module, i.e.

 ```html
 <!doctype html>